katrinleinweber/Git-for-bio-scientists/README.md

 license: CC-BY-4.0 for own content; image attributions in titles
 ---

-# Slides  of this presentation with recorded audio [here](http://www.konscience.de/2015/04/ksl002-digital-lab-journalling-with-git/)
+_Slides of this presentation [with recorded audio](http://www.konscience.de/2015/04/ksl002-digital-lab-journalling-with-git/)_

 ### Tree of Life